SpenceKonde/megaTinyCore/megaavr/extras/ATtiny_x27.md

 Frequwncy (max*)      |   Internal runs @ ~36, chip works @ ~32 MHz |
 Package               |             QFN-24, 4mm x 4mm (0.5mm pitch) |

+## Clock Options
+These parts do not support an external HF crystal, only an external clock,  and/or a watch crystak for the RTC.
+ MHz | Source
+  20 | Internal, no tuning
+  16 | Internal, no tuning
+  10 | Internal, no tuning
+   8 | Internal, no tuning
+   5 | Internal, no tuning
+   4 | Internal, no tuning
+   1 | Internal, no tuning
+  20 | Internal, tuned using previously gathered settings (see docs) 16 | Internal, tuned using previously gathered settings (see docs) 12 | Internal, tuned using previously gathered settings (see docs) 20 | External Clock
+  16 | External Clock
+  10 | External Clock
+   8 | External Clock
+  24 | Internal, tuned OVERCLOCKED (see docs)
+  25 | Internal, tuned OVERCLOCKED (see docs)
+  30 | Internal, tuned OVERCLOCKED (see docs, osc. must be in 20 MHz mode) 32 | Internal, tuned OVERCLOCKED (see docs, osc. must be in 20 MHz mode) 32 | Internal, tuned OVERCLOCKED, likely unstable) 24 | External Clock OVERCLOCKED
+  25 | External Clock OVERCLOCKED
+  30 | Internal, tuned  OVERCLOCKED
+  32 | Internal, tuned  OVERCLOCKED, likely unstable)

 The 24-pin 2-series benefit from fact that the Reset function can be moved to pin PB4, allowing PA0 to remain UPDI, while also having a proper hardware reset!
 Like the 24-pin 0/1-series, the VQFN-24 package is the only option, no doubt a disappointment to those hoping to assemble them at home.

 As with the rest of the 2-series, the DAC, TCD, and the extra analog comparators have been removed in favor of a second UART, and the super ADC, which can accumulate 1024 samples in a single burst read (for 17 bit decimated values, and hence in theory 17-bits of resolution.
 For advanced ADC functionality, several new functions are provided, see ADC section of the main readme for more information.